yenichw/Wire-Lips-Unity-Project/README.md

 ---

-🧠 Join  [my chanel](https://t.me/link_executable) and [ou chat](https://t.me/ytf_cmn_chat) if you have any ideas you'd like to propose, or just socialize and see future game breakdowns, or fixes to repositories.
+🧠 Join  [my chanel](https://t.me/link_executable) and [our chat](https://t.me/ytf_cmn_chat) if you have any ideas you'd like to propose, or just socialize and see future game breakdowns, or fixes to repositories.

 ---